mtsoares/kubernetes-lab/Lab02/README.md

 cd ~/kubernetes-lab/Lab02
 ```

 Edit the wordpress-pod.yml file adding the required information on the file.
-Once done, apply the create file and check if the pod started correctly by:
+Once done, apply the created file and check if the pod started correctly by:

 * Getting all the pods on the current namespace wordpress-apps and checking the status
 * Checking the logs for the created pod.